At work, in the church, in our families and in the community

 Schedule subject to change

-Presenter Duane Britton, has served in a variety of management and senior leadership roles in corporate, business and non-profit organizations.
+Presenter Duane Britton has served in a variety of management and senior leadership roles in corporate, business, and non-profit organizations.
 Duane has served for the past 35 years in a variety of leadership positions in both the church and business world.
-He recently turned over leadership after serving 17 years as DOVE Westgate Church Senior Pastor and Elder.
-Duane holds a Master’s Degree in Psychology/Counseling.
-Duane’s blend of gifts include teacher, administrator, counselor, mediator and speaker.
+He recently turned over leadership after serving 17 years as the lead elder of DOVE Westgate Church.
+Duane holds a master’s degree in psychology/counseling.
+Duane’s blend of gifts include teacher, administrator, counselor, mediator, and speaker.
 He and his wife, Reyna, have been married thirty-six years.